 A non-refundable fee is payable at the time of booking.
 Please see our fees and charges list for details.

 We’ll email you to confirm when your test will take place; the email will contain details about the test, when you need to arrive, and what you should bring with you, so please read it carefully.

-It will take approximately one hour.
-We recommend you aim to arrive at least 20 minutes before the test starts as you won’t be allowed into the test if you are late.
-If you arrive late or fail to attend without giving us at least 24 hours notice, you will have to pay a further fee to book onto another test.
+The test will take approximately one hour.
+You must arrive at least 30 minutes before the test starts and you won’t be allowed into the test if you are late.
+If you arrive late or fail to attend without giving us at least 48 hours notice, you may have to pay a further fee to book onto another test.

 The test is broken down into three sections: